 Most people are trying to have a better conversation with one AI.
 They’re optimizing prompts, tweaking system instructions, building better configuration files.
 All of that is fine.
 It’s necessary.
 It’s also, fundamentally, still a conversation.
 You’re still one person talking to one agent in one window, and calling it a workflow.

-The people who are going to build the genuinely hard things — the things that take weeks, that span thousands of lines, that require strategic coherence across dozens of interconnected decisions — aren’t having a conversation.
+The people who are going to build the genuinely hard things — the things that take weeks, that span tens of thousands of lines, that require strategic coherence across dozens of interconnected decisions — aren’t having a conversation.
 They’re running an organization.
-Two agents, one of whom commands his own teams of specialist sub-agents.
-Separated concerns.
+Separate concerns.
 State on disk.
 A human in the loop not as a typist, but as a sovereign.

 The tools are the same.
 The subscription costs the same twenty bucks a month.
 The difference is whether you’re using it like a coworker or like a company.